meolar/supertux-wiki/Ideas.md

 ### Tiles

-- **FrozenWater/Iced-water** - Just a frozen version of water where Tux skids 6 tiles when turning around after running.
 - **Lightnincloud** - Looks like the normal cloud except gray.
 Every 7 time measurements, it blasts lightning down at Tux.
 Every 3rd blast is slower.
-- **DesertTiles** - Like Grass and Snow tiles, except with only the flat, and sloped parts for Desert.
-- **QuickSand** - When added, QuickSand would beam Tux to a new sector called ”UNDERGROUND” that gets added when QuickSand was.
+- **QuickSand** - When touched, Quicksand would slowly sink Tux down until the quicksand ends.
+Tux can not jump while in Quicksand, but he can move right and left, shoot fire/ice balls, and buttjump.
-- **OceanTileset** - Contains; Ship tiles(big and small) and all water tiles.
+- **OceanTileset** - Contains: Ship tiles (big and small) and all water tiles.
 - **Waterflow** - A foaming right/left edge of the water so you can make it so the water looks like blockade in the river was removed.
 - **New Air Tiles** - ![](images/New-air-tiles.png)
 - Slime/Mud - Slow down Tux's movement
-- Quicksand - Tux could sink slowly in this and be slower than usual

-### Rope

-> "This could also be implemented as a jungle vine especially for world 2" - zratchet

-> "Tux is turning into Indiana Jones.
-Swinging on ropes, having darts fired at him by skulls on the wall, acquiring artifacts...but I kind of like that." - Julius_Freezer 14:07, 3 June 2009 (UTC)

 ### Collectibles